GLA Quick Subscribe

 Chuck Sambuchino is an editor and published author who runs the Guide to Literary Agents Blog, one of the biggest blogs in publishing.
 His site has instruction and information on literary agents, literary agencies, query letters, submissions, publishing, author platform, book marketing, and more.

-GIVEAWAY: Bradley is excited to give away a free copy of his novel to a random commenter.
-Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
+GIVEAWAY: Marie is excited to give away a free copy of her e-book [mobi or epub formats] to a random commenter.
+Comment within 2 weeks; winners can live anywhere.
 You can win a blog contest even if you’ve won before.
-(UPDATE: AnneTano won.)
+(UPDATE: Debbie won.)
 Read more

-The High Concept Novel: How to Create a Premise That Sells — Dec.13 Agent One-on-One Boot Camp With Critique
+“The High Concept Novel: How to Create a Premise that Sells — Agent One-on-One Boot Camp With Critique Starts April 11

 The idea’s the thing.
 If you build your story around a unique and compelling idea, your odds of selling it increase dramatically.
 Often, a perfectly good project will go unsold because the premise on which it is based is too predictable, commonplace, or over-published.
 Whether you’re writing a novel or a short story, a screenplay or a memoir, you need to find a way to set your story apart from the competition — and the competition is tougher than ever in today’s marketplace.